redis/redis-doc/commands/zrevrank.md

 O(log(N))

-`ZRANK` returns the rank of the member in the sorted set, with scores ordered from low to high. `ZREVRANK` returns the rank with scores ordered from high to low.
-When the given member does not exist in the sorted set, the special value 'nil' is returned.
-The returned rank (or index) of the member is 0-based for both commands.
+Returns the rank of `member` in the sorted set stored at `key`, with the scores ordered from high to low.
+The rank (or index) is 0-based, which means that the member with the highest score has rank `0`.

+Use `ZRANK` to get the rank of an element with the scores ordered from low to high.

 @return

-@integer-reply or a @nil-reply, specifically:

-    the rank of the element as an integer reply if the element exists.
-    A nil bulk reply if there is no such element.
+* If `member` exists in the sorted set, @integer-reply: the rank of `member`.
+* If `member` does not exist in the sorted set or `key` does not exist,
+@bulk-reply: `nil`.